A late paycheck and three days' notice: inside the threat of eviction

 His boss tried to pay online for him, something they’d been able to do in the past.
 But it didn’t work.
 The property management company said in a statement that payments made after the fifth of the month are considered late and must be paid via certified funds directly to the leasing office.

-The three-day window closed and Brown still hadn’t been able to pay.
+The three-day window closed and Jordan still hadn’t been able to pay.
 He also had nowhere else to go.

 Not long after, he got a notice that his landlord planned to file an eviction case against him.

-If the case was filed it would go on Brown’s record.
+If the case was filed it would go on Jordan’s record.
 He said he couldn’t have that.

 “My ultimate outcome is nothing on my record, because then I’m just, I’m done for,” he said.

-So Brown chose to leave, to voluntarily vacate to prevent the case from being filed.
+So he chose to leave, to voluntarily vacate to prevent the case from being filed.

-In less than a month he went from being unable to pay rent to no longer having an apartment.
+In less than a month Jordan went from being unable to pay rent to no longer having an apartment.
 And his case is not unique.

 enants can face evictions for reasons other than rent.
 But a recent study by the King County Bar Association’s Housing Justice Project and the Seattle Women’s Commission found the vast majority of eviction filings in Seattle in 2017 were for nonpayment of rent.
 And of those, just over half were for one month or less.